sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 <center>
 <i>We're big fans of ThunderKittens, and so are our chipmunks!
 Our sparse attention and MLP kernels let our chipmunks play nicely with their kitten friends.</i>
 </center>

+## What's next?

+If you'd like to continue reading more, checking out Parts II and III of this series!
+[Part II](https://sandyresearch.github.io/chipmunk-part-II/) will build theoretical intuition for column-sparse deltas and [Part III](https://sandyresearch.github.io/chipmunk-part-III/) will be a deep dive on  GPU kernels & systems optimizations.

+If you're interested, reach out!
+Austin (austinsilveria@gmail.com), Soham (govande@stanford.edu), Dan (danfu@ucsd.edu).

 [comparison]: https://sandyresearch.github.io/images/chipmunk/comparison.png